WordPress as a platform is ah-mazing but if you are new to it, WordPress terms can be confusing!

-But I have to admit, it has some pretty weird terminology that may seem intimidating if you’re just getting started.
+But I have to admit, there’s some pretty weird terminology that may seem intimidating if you’re just getting started.

-No worries because I’ve got you covered with our cheat sheet of some of the most common terms and what they mean.
+No worries, because I’ve got you covered with our cheat sheet of some of the most common WordPress terms and what they mean.

 Want to see them in action?